UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Backend
 The `Backend` is responsible for all communication with the "outside world".
-The responsibilities of the `Backend` can be broken down into communication with `SensorProto` and [Primitives](#primitives) messages:
+The responsibilities of the `Backend` can be broken down into communication using `SensorProto` and [Primitives](#primitives) messages:

-* Upon receiving the following messages, the `Backend` will store it in a `SensorProto` message and send it to [Sensor Fusion](sensor-fusion):
+* Upon receiving the following messages from the network (outside world), the `Backend` will store it in a `SensorProto` message and send it to [Sensor Fusion](sensor-fusion):
   * Robot status messages
   * Vision data about where the robots and ball are (typically from [SSL-Vision](#ssl-vision))
   * Referee commands (typically from the [SSL-Gamecontroller](#ssl-gamecontroller)